Atlassian Phone Screen Interview: What It Covers and How to Pass

 After You Pass

 Team matching happens after the onsite, not before.
-You interview for Atlassian generally, then get matched to a specific team based on your strengths and preferences.
+You interview for Atlassian generally, then get matched to a team based on strengths and preferences.
 You do not need to target a specific team's problem space during the phone screen.

 Further Reading